Skip to main content

 1. Get Mic and Webcam Status

-We must determine whether the participant's audio or video is on or off before rendering him or her.
-Hence, if the webcam is not turned on, we will begin by rendering the participant's frames with their name in them; otherwise, we will render the video.
+To render a participant, it is essential to determine whether their audio or video is on or off.
+If the webcam is not turned on, start by rendering the participant's frames with their name; otherwise, render the video.

-Step 1: Let's get every participants from useMeeting and create a straightforward box with each person's name.
+Step 1: First, retrieve every participant from the useMeeting hook and create a simple box with each of their names.

 const MeetingView = () => {